frodorix/ContactTracking/README.md

 # ContactTracking
-In App settings there you can enable database Configurations.
+In App settings.conf you can enable SQL database Configurations.

 "Persistence": {
     "UseSql": "N",